jithinraju/Log-Analysis/README.md

 ```

-## Python code for listing the Hits per IP on the basis of Error code
+## Python code for listing the Hits per IP on the basis of STATUS code

 ```python